 Relational database systems, such as MySQL, PostgreSQL, are common and scalable methods to build a database.
 No matter how large your data is, it can be stored in a structured format.
 The problem is that you need to have enough database knowledge and coding skills to set up the entire system.
 The knowledge includes designing the schemas, defining relationships between tables, and building the connection between data source and database.
 Once the database is constructed, you need to know how to write SQL queries to retrieve the data you need.
 Moreover, most of the relational databases are running on your local server.
 If your database is too large, it may take several minutes to return the search results depending on your computer’s performance.

-Cloud DB management platforms, such as Acho, are more ideal when it comes to creating a searchable database.
-They can store and process big data like a relational database system, but they have a user-friendly GUI that allows you to do searches with no codes.
+Data app development platforms, such as Acho, are more ideal when it comes to creating a searchable database.
+First, they generally have a data infrastructure that can store and process big data, but they have a user-friendly GUI that allows you to do searches with no codes.
 In addition, they can utilize cloud computing to speed up data processing.
-Even if your database has more than 10 million rows, you still can get the search results instantly.
+Even if your database has more than 10 million rows, you can still get the search results instantly.
 Second, in addition to spreadsheets, they support importing data from various sources, such as relational databases, third-party apps, and APIs.
 You can put all data in a single place and use them to enrich your database.
 Third, they have built-in features that allow you to transform and clean data without writing codes.
 Thus, you can customize the database into any table you want.

 Create a searchable database